Rsantct/pe.audio.sys/README.md

 See **`doc/`** folder and `90_FAQ.md`

-## Loudspeaker EQ filtering and multiway XOVER filtering
+## Loudspeaker EQ and multiway XOVER filtering

 **https://github.com/rripio/DSD** is a tool to design your own FIRs (loudspeaker EQ and XOVER), from the pioneer @rripio.